Close

 5. Decision and Collection

-Collect approved visas personally or through authorized representatives.
+Collect approved visas personally or through authorized representatives from the consulate where you applied.
 If rejected, review grounds for refusal and consider reapplication with additional supporting evidence.
 Appeals must be filed within specified timeframes according to processing country regulations.
+For Andorran residence permits, approved permits can be issued remotely in some cases, though you may need to complete a medical examination at the Immigration Office Medical Department as part of the approval process.